-- Opaque: when disabled, the region will not obscure the regions below it; instead you will hear the region combined with the regions below it. - Mute: when enabled, the region will not play, and will be treated as if it were "transparent" to regions below it - Normalize: adjusts the selected region(s) gain to reach a specified value. (a dialog allows you to choose peak or rms normalization) - Boost Gain: increases the region gain by 1dB - Cut Gain: decrease the region gain by 1dB - Reset Envelope: this resets the region's gain envelope to "unity" - Envelope Active : if unchecked, the region's gain envelope will be ignored.
+- Opaque: when disabled, the region will not obscure the regions below it; instead you will hear the region combined with the regions below it. - Mute: when enabled, the region will not play, and will be treated as if it were "transparent" to regions below it - Normalize: adjusts the selected region(s) gain to reach a specified value. (see: "":#normalize-regions - · Boost Gain: increases the region gain by 1dB - · Cut Gain: decrease the region gain by 1dB - Reset Envelope: this resets the region's gain envelope to "unity" - Envelope Active : if unchecked, the region's gain envelope will be ignored.